 Should you be on a super calorie restrictive diet?

 Such a loaded question.
-If you poke around online or use your fitness app you might see a super low number like 1200-1400 calories a day to lose weight fast.
+And I will start by saying – ASK YOUR DOCTOR.
+Hey, I may know some things from experience, but I’m not a doctor.
+So think for yourself, and don’t hold me accountable friends.
+Ok then… If you poke around online or use your fitness app you might see a super low number like 1200-1400 calories a day to lose weight fast.
 Yikes that is low!

 In My Experience: Having helped a number of clients figure out their nutrition, one thing comes up again and again.
 We all hate being on a diet.
 Sure we can do it for a little while, but long-term, nope, not going to happen.
 Do you realize how little food you get on 1200 a day?
 Its torture for someone like me who loves to eat!

-Here is how I do a much tamer calorie cut and keep it up over time:
+Here is how I do a much tamer calorie cut and continue to keep it up over time:

 - First we want to find out what your MAINTENANCE calories would be for our ideal weight.
 You of course have to figure out your ideal weight first.
 You can do that here: IDEAL WEIGHT